Slincess/Last.fm-Genre-finder/README.md

 installation and Usage

-after installing the tagrm.exe run it once.
+after installing the tagrmSetup.exe run it once.

 restart the computer to apply changes.